Gre-mie/fight_game/contributing.md

     + `entities/` - variables for entities that can be interacted with
 - `functs/` - contains scrips that setup files and read functions when exicuted
     + `debug` - functions used for debugging such as `log.sh`
-    + `paths` - functions for pathing such as checking if a path exists
+    + `paths` - functions for pathing such as checking if a path exists loading a path

 ## Run tests